Armok628/csl2/README.md

 Really, they only pop arguments, push results, and do basic memory management.
 However, it greatly reduces the amount of work required to add new built-in functions.

-This project also makes use of my own hash table implementation, called [semstable](../../../semstable), with a slight modification to allow hash tables to be case-insensitive.
+This project makes use of my own hash table implementation, called [semstable](../../../semstable), with a slight modification to allow hash tables to be case-insensitive.

 ##### To create source files for new built-in functions: